bigcompany/big/README.md

 # Big

 Big is a next generation application micro-framework which solves the domain problem of building web applications.
 Unlike other web frameworks, Big utilizes a Resource-View-Presenter pattern.
 This new application development pattern allows for the rapid development of robust applications with minimal effort.
-Big applications are defined by a collection of resources which can then be reflected across a variety of well defined interfaces.
+Big applications are defined by a collection of composable resources which can then be reflected across a variety of well defined interfaces.

 ## Developer Start